uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #520 on 09/07/22, Detect Capital, weird title for what the question was asking (in my opinion) <br>
--Added a python solution to leetcode #345 on 09/08/22, Reverse Vowels of a String, 2 ways -Added a python solution to leetcode #682 on 09/15/22, Baseball Game, follow the simulation and realize how a stack works
+-Added a python solution to leetcode #345 on 09/08/22, Reverse Vowels of a String, 2 ways -Added a python solution to leetcode #682 on 09/15/22, Baseball Game, follow the simulation and realize how a stack works -Added a python solution to leetcode #21 on 09/16/22, Merge Two Sorted Lists, once I stopped overthinking it, the solution made sense